 He approached the doorway.
 "Who are you?"

 "I've heard of that name before, among the Kinkan servants…" Mytho pushed aside the curtains veiling the entrance and peered inside.
-"The fortunes I've heard that you tell are very accurate…" It smelled old and musty, and the colors of the dusty furniture and fabric draped about inside were faded in the dim candlelight.
+"The fortunes I've heard that you tell are very accurate…" Inside there was an earthy aroma of incense, and the colors of the dusty furniture and fabric draped about inside were faded in the dim candlelight.
 No one was to be seen.
 "Uncannily accurate…"

 "I know you will need this," she told him, giving Mytho the jar, "so I offer it to you ahead of time.
 It will make things easier."